ericgitangu/betting-system/README.md

 # Betting System

+## Folder Structure

+- `config`: Contains configuration files for the app.
+- `lib`: Contains source code files for the application logic.
+- `priv`: Contains private application files (e.g., assets, templates).
+- `test`: Contains test files for the application.

+## Installation

+To set up and run this application, you need to follow these steps:

+1. Clone the repository: `git clone https:/github.com/ericgitangu/elixir-phoenix-betting-system`
+2. Install dependencies: `mix deps.get`
+3. Create and migrate the database: `mix ecto.setup`
+4. Start the Phoenix server: `mix phx.server`

+## Usage

+To use the application, follow these steps:

+1. Access the application at `http://https://elixir-phoenix-bets.fly.dev/:4000`
+2. Sign up or log in with Github to start viewing and participating in wagering bets

 ## Overview

 Creating an architectural document and detailed implementation plan for a betting system using Elixir and Phoenix involves several steps.
 This document outlines the architecture, components, and implementation details of the system.